The Insider’s Guide to Gut Microbiome tests on the NHS

 The NHS offers excellent care for serious digestive conditions like Crohn’s disease, coeliac disease, or bowel cancer.

 However, routine gut microbiome mapping simply isn’t available yet.
-If you are interested in a test you will need to buy a private gut microbione test.
+If you are interested in a test you will need to buy a private gut microbiome test.

 Can my Doctor order a Gut Microbiome Test on the NHS?